A Kalman Filter based Low Complexity Throughput Prediction Algorithm for 5G Cellular Networks: Application: Video Streaming as Case Study

 \subsubsection{ABR video streaming}

-Popular state-of-art \ac{ABR} video streaming algorithms can be classified as follows: \begin{enumerate} \item Rate based algorithms - which use the information of the past chunks to predict the future throughput and optimize the bitrate of the future chunks, for example, FESTIVE~\cite{Jiang2014}, \item Control Theoretic - which solve an optimization problem to decide the bitrate of the future video chunks, for example, Fast MPC (\ac{FMPC})~\cite{Yin2015}, \ac{RMPC}~\cite{Yin2015}, \item Buffer based algorithms - which use only the playback buffer status information to decide chunk bitrates, for example, BOLA~\cite{Spiteri2016}, \item Learning based algorithms - which use neural networks to make optimal bitrate decisions for maximizing the \ac{QoE}, for example, Pensieve~\cite{mao2017neural}, Oboe~\cite{Akhtar2018}. \end{enumerate} Of these, the \textbf{\ac{FMPC}} algorithm selects the bitrates $R_i$ by considering the future throughput over $N_F$ future steps.
+Popular state-of-art \ac{ABR} video streaming algorithms can be classified as follows: \begin{enumerate} \item \textbf{Rate based algorithms} - which use the information of the past chunks to predict the future throughput and optimize the bitrate of the future chunks, for example, FESTIVE~\cite{Jiang2014}, \item \textbf{Control Theoretic} - which solve an optimization problem to decide the bitrate of the future video chunks, example, Fast MPC (\ac{FMPC})~\cite{Yin2015}, \ac{RMPC}~\cite{Yin2015}, \item \textbf{Buffer based algorithms} - which use only the playback buffer status information to decide chunk bitrates, for example, BOLA~\cite{Spiteri2016}, \item \textbf{Learning based algorithms} - which use neural networks to make optimal bitrate decisions for maximizing the \ac{QoE}, for example, Pensieve~\cite{mao2017neural}, Oboe~\cite{Akhtar2018}. \end{enumerate} Of these, the \textbf{\ac{FMPC}} algorithm selects the bitrates $R_i$ by considering the future throughput over $N_F$ future steps.
 The flow of \ac{FMPC} may be enumerated as follows: \begin{enumerate} \item At any iteration `$i$' the player maintains a moving horizon for $N_F$ chunks into the future, i.e., from chunk $i$ to $i+N_F-1$.
 It then predicts the throughput $\hat{C}_{[t_i, t_{i+N_F}]}$.
-Authors in \cite{Yin2015} use a lookahead horizon of $h=5$ chunks and the throughput is predicted as the harmonic mean of the previous five chunks. \textit{In our work, we are going to replace the harmonic mean throughput predictor of~\cite{Yin2015} with our proposed \ac{KFTP}}. \item \ac{FMPC} then takes the predicted throughput $\hat{C}_{[t_i, t_{i+N_F}]}$, the buffer level $\mathcal{B}_i$ and the previous bitrate $R_{i-1}$ to select the optimal chunk bitrates $R_i$ at the chunk boundaries, in order to maximize the \ac{QoE} of (\ref{eq:QoE}).
+Authors in \cite{Yin2015} use a lookahead horizon of $h=5$ chunks and the throughput is predicted as the harmonic mean of the previous five chunks. \textit{In our work, we are going to replace the harmonic mean throughput predictor of~\cite{Yin2015} with our proposed \ac{KFTP}}. {Fig. \ref{fig:roadmap_kftp} shows how KFTP can be used with the \ac{FMPC} algorithm hosted at the ABR server to improve the QoE of VoD streaming in 5G.} \item \ac{FMPC} then takes the predicted throughput $\hat{C}_{[t_i, t_{i+N_F}]}$, the buffer level $\mathcal{B}_i$ and the previous bitrate $R_{i-1}$ to select the optimal chunk bitrates $R_i$ at the chunk boundaries, in order to maximize the \ac{QoE} of (\ref{eq:QoE}).
 To optimize the \ac{QoE}, \ac{FMPC} solves the optimization problem in~\cite[Fig. 3]{Yin2015}.
 In the steady state, only the chunk bitrates are predicted, i.e., $R_i=f_{mpc}(R_{i-1}, \mathcal{B}_i, \hat{C}_{[t_i, t_{i+N_F}]})$.
 In the start up phase, \ac{FMPC} also optimizes the startup time $T_s$. \item \ac{FMPC} then downloads chunk $i$ at bitrate $R_i$ and shifts the look ahead horizon to the next $N_F$ chunks. \end{enumerate} A state in the \ac{FMPC} algorithm depends on the current buffer level, the previous bitrates and the future predicted throughput.
 As a result, the state space can be huge necessitating large memory storage and a large computational overhead.
 Hence, to ensure tractability, authors in \cite{Yin2015} have compacted the state space by considering 100 bins of buffer level and 100 bins of predicted throughput to achieve near-optimal performance.